Non-strict singularity of optimal Sobolev embeddings: Preliminaries

 \subsection{Sobolev spaces built upon r.i.\ spaces}

-Let $X(\Omega)$ be an \riSp{} and $m\in\N$.
+Let $X(\Omega)$ be an r.i.\ space and $m\in\N$.
 The \emph{Sobolev space} $\VmXOm$ is defined as the space of all $m$-times weakly differentiable functions $u$ on $\Omega$ whose continuation by $0$ outside $\Omega$ is an $m$-times weakly differentiable function and

 where $\nabla^m u$ is the (arbitrarily arranged) vector of all $m$th order (weak) derivatives of $u$.
 It is a Banach space (in particular, $\|\cdot\|_{\VmXOm}$ is a norm on $\VmXOm$).
 In fact, we have (see~\cite[Proposition~4.5]{CPS:15})